Bill Gudgeon

 Wiremu Mulligan "Bill" Gudgeon is a former New Zealand politician.
 He is a member of the New Zealand First party.

 Early years

 Gudgeon is of Ngāti Porou descent and was raised on the East Coast and in the Waikato.
-He studied at the University of Waikato and the University of Hawaii.
+He studied at the University of Waikato and the University of Hawaiʻi.
 Gudgeon served in the New Zealand Army, and was part of deployments in Malaya, Thailand and Borneo.
 He eventually became a lecturer at Waikato Polytechnic.